-.01 In this interpretation, simultaneous employment or association with an attest client is serving as a director, an officer, an employee, a promoter, an underwriter, a voting trustee, a trustee for any pension or profit-

-- .02 If a partner or professional employee of the member's firm is simultaneously employed or associated with an attest client, familiarity, management participation, advocacy, or self-review threats to the member's compliance with the "Independence Rule" [1.200.001] would not be at an acceptable level and could not be reduced to an acceptable level by the application of safeguards.
+- .01 In this interpretation, simultaneous employment or association with an attest client is serving as a director, an officer, an employee, a promoter, an underwriter, a voting trustee, a trustee for any pension or profit-sharing trust of the attest client, or in any capacity equivalent to that of a member of management of an attest client during the period covered by the financial statements or the period of the professional engagement. - .02 If a partner or professional employee of the member's firm is simultaneously employed or associated with an attest client, familiarity, management participation, advocacy, or self-review threats to the member's compliance with the "Independence Rule" [1.200.001] would not be at an acceptable level and could not be reduced to an acceptable level by the application of safeguards.
 Accordingly, independence would be impaired.
-[Prior reference: paragraph .02C of ET section 101] - However, threats will be at an acceptable level and independence will not be impaired if a partner or professional employee of a firm serves as an adjunct faculty member of an educational institution that is an attest client of the firm, provided that the partner or professional employee meets all of the following safeguards: - a.
+[Prior reference: paragraph .02C of ET section 101] - .03 However, threats will be at an acceptable level and independence will not be impaired if a partner or professional employee of a firm serves as an adjunct faculty member of an educational institution that is an attest client of the firm, provided that the partner or professional employee meets all of the following safeguards:

+- a.
 Does not hold a key position at the educational institution - b.
 Does not participate on the attest engagement team - c.
 Is not an individual in a position to influence the attest engagement - d.
 Is employed by the educational institution on a part-time and non-tenure basis - e.
 Does not participate in any employee benefit plans sponsored by the educational institution, unless participation is required - f.
 Does not assume any management responsibilities or set policies for the educational institution